 To ensure that we all remain safe during these unusual times, please follow the latest government guidelines on Covid-19.
-We have outlined some additional measures in relation to Covid-19 and litter picks.

 This will help us build a bigger picture on the issue of litter in our waters, and give us valuable evidence to argue for more action to reduce litter pollution.

 Are you interested in becoming an Anglers Against Litter volunteer?
 We are looking for enthusiastic people who are passionate about litter to volunteer to help spread the word to the sea angling community on ways they can reduce litter and plastic waste.

 We are looking for 10 volunteers who will receive training and support from our Anglers Against Litter Regional Coordinator.
 This training will occur in late January 2022 (date tbc)

 We also have 50 free line recycling bins available to install in coastal locations.
 If you are interested in receiving one of these bins, please CLICK HERE and fill out the form.

 If you would be interested in becoming a volunteer, then please enter your contact details below: